Error: 'weather.csv' does not exist in current working directory ('/home/steffi/Projects/Workshops/workshop-dealing-with-data').

 [1] 300

-No more NA
+No more NAs!

 Same number of rows

-(If you want to do a more complex replacement, you’ll have to use if_else()
+(If you want to do a more complex replacement, you’ll have to use if_else() or case_when() like we did for typos.)

 * part of the tidyverse

-Remember the problem with temperature
+NARemember the problem with temperature?

 # A tibble: 3 × 6